pospi/talk-solidity-blockchain-intro/solidity-notes.md

 - The risks are high with any on-chain language- no software stack to act as padding for bugs.
 - Solidity is a means of direct manipulation of the blockchain database state.
-    - State is evil!
-Uh-oh...
+    - **State is evil!** Uh-oh...
     - Recursive calling vulnerabilities happen due to errors in *ordering state manipulations*
+    - There are **no state guarantees** when interacting with external contracts
     - Better code analysis tools are needed
     - Linters and unit tests need to be the norm, at minimum
-        - Better languages are needed: OCaml or Haskell-like, code as provable theorems
+    - Better languages may be needed: OCaml or Haskell-like, code as provable theorems
 - All external function calls are untrusted and could come in from anywhere.
 - There are **absolutely no guarantees** as to another contract's state or behaviour unless cryptographically provable to be authored from a given source code.